 Sacramento, California 95812-4010

 All data submitted will be considered in the development of the PHG for these chemicals.
-If substantive revisions to the original PHG documents are required, the draft documents will be available for discussion in a public workshop and public comment will be solicited as described above in Section B. The final risk assessments will be utilized by DHS in potential revisions to the MCLs for the chemical in drinking water, as described in more detail on the DHS Web site.
+If substantive revisions to the original PHG documents are required, the draft documents will be available for discussion in a public workshop and public comment will be solicited as described above in Section B. The final risk assessments will be utilized by the DPH for potential revisions to the MCLs for the chemicals in drinking water, as described in more detail on their Web site.